TBS093A/trade-app-backend/README.md

         abstract = True
 ```

-It're a utils for CRUD classes using global like this:
+It're a utils for CRUD classes used to global like this:

 ```python